 How to Survive an OSHA Inspection: Part 1

-(This is Part 1 of a two-blog series explaining an expected course of OSHA inspections in 2022, the burden of proof required prior to an inspection, how to handle an informal complaint and what to do when an OSHA inspection happens.
-Part 2 will explore how to take control and manage an inspection.)
+This is Part 1 of a two-blog series explaining the expected course of OSHA inspections, the burden of proof required prior to an inspection, how to handle an informal complaint, and what to do when an OSHA inspection happens.
+Part 2 explores how to take control and manage an inspection.

-Expect much more investigation activity from the U.S. Occupational Safety and Health Administration (OSHA) in 2022 as the agency looks to increase its inspections and is emboldened by a federal government more favorable to enforcement.
+Expect significant investigation activity from the U.S. Occupational Safety and Health Administration (OSHA) as the agency continues to increase its inspections under federal government priorities more favorable to enforcement.

-Edwin Foulke, a partner with Atlanta-based law firm Fisher Phillips LLC, says he believes President Joe Biden’s administration will direct OSHA enforcement to reduce workplace injuries and illnesses through a greater number of violation inspections in 2022.
-During the past two years, OSHA has limited most inspections to fatalities, catastrophic incidents and coronavirus issues.
-Foulke believes that will change.
+Edwin Foulke, a partner with Atlanta-based law firm Fisher Phillips LLC, says new policies are driving OSHA enforcement to reduce workplace injuries and illnesses through an increased number of violation inspections.
+Previously, OSHA limited most inspections to fatalities, catastrophic incidents and pandemic-related issues, but this focus is shifting.

 “They’re going to be looking to make up for lost time…for lost inspections, citations and penalties,” he says, adding there will be stronger enforcement pressure on those companies that violate rules.
 Foulke and fellow Fisher Phillips Partner Kristen White say businesses need to be prepared and know what to do.
 An inspection typically happens when: